cjm715/mgym/README.md

 ## How are Multi-agent environments different than Single-agent environments?

 When dealing with multiple agents, the environment must communicate which agent(s) can act at each time step.
-Thus, this information must be incorporated into observation space.
+This information must be incorporated into observation space.

-There are a few multi-agent game structures that are common:
+Conversely, the environment must know which agents are performing actions.
+Therefore this must be communicated in the action passed to the environment.
+The form of the API used for passing this information depends on the type of game.
+The two types are

-* one-at-a-time play
+* one-at-a-time play (like TicTacToe, Chess, Go, etc) or
-* simultaneous play
+* simultaneous play (like Soccer, Basketball, etc).

 In the TicTacToe example above, this is an instance of one-at-a-time play.
 The `fullobs` is a tuple `(next_agent, obs)`.
 The variable `next_agent` indicates which agent will act next.
 `obs` is the typical observation of the environment state.
-The action `a` is also a tuple given by `a = (acting_agent, action)` where the `acting_action` is the agent acting with the action given by variable `action`.
+The action `a` is also a tuple given by `a = (acting_agent, action)` where the `acting_agent` is the agent acting with the action given by variable `action`.

 ## Testing